Derivation of the Boltzmann Distribution By Maximizing Entropy

 and

-Solve this system of equations with a Lagrange multiplier.
+We can solve this system of equations with a Lagrange multiplier.
 First rewrite the 2 constraints like:

 and

-Then make the Lagrange equation
+Then make the Lagrange multiplier equation

 Set the derivative to zero.

-Then Solve for pip_i.
+Then Solve for pi.

 Exponentiate both sides